-A boy with a red apron around his neck, like superman’s cape on backwards, surveys the counter.
-Amid open drawers, he checks his stash against the instructions in his book.
-Tins and bags, bowls and spoons. a grinder and hand mixer, eggs, flour, berries, garlic, a Styrofoam package of soggy chicken wings and some cocoa… all this calms him.
-He checks the book again.
+A boy with an apron around his neck, like superman’s cape on backwards, surveys the counter.
+He checks his stash against the instructions in his book.
+Tins and bags, bowls and spoons, a grinder and hand mixer, eggs, flour, berries, garlic, a Styrofoam package of soggy chicken wings and some cocoa…

 Boy: Hey, Vinny, I’m making a chocolate angel cake for Isla’s birthday!